 Confronted with lumps of words, assertions and rules, requirements capture may proceed with one of two basic options: organize requirements around already known structuring objects or processes, or listen to user stories and organize requirements alongside.
 In both cases the objective is to spin words into identified threads (objects, processes, or stories) and weave them into a fabric with clear and non ambiguous motifs.

 From Stories to Models

-Requirements capture epitomizes the transition from spoken to written languages as its objective is to write down user expectations using modelling languages.
+Requirements capture epitomizes the transition from spoken to written languages as its objective is to write down user expectations using modeling languages.
 Just like languages in general, such transitions can be achieved through either alphabetical of logographic writing systems, the former mapping sounds (phonemes) to signs (glyphs), the latter setting out from words and mapping them to symbols associated with archetypal meanings; and that is precisely what models are supposed to do.

 As demonstrated by Kanji, logographic writing systems can support different spoken languages providing they share some cultural background.
 That is more or less what is at stake with requirements capture: tapping requirements from various specific domains and transform them into functional requirements describing how systems are expected to support business processes.
-System functionalities being a well circumscribed and homogeneous background, a modelling framework supporting requirements capture shouldn’t be out of reach.
+System functionalities being a well circumscribed and homogeneous background, a modeling framework supporting requirements capture shouldn’t be out of reach.